rajeesing/Microservices/README.md

 "Microservices development is a culture that developer needs to adopt" and I agree because team required the mindset, dedication, critical thinking, patience and curiosity to know (Why?
 When?
 What?
 How?).

 ## Definition:
-Microservice is a architectural style to develop a **small** enough services which communicates over a well-defined API (Application Programming Interface).
+Microservice is an architectural style to develop a **small** enough services which communicates over a well-defined API (Application Programming Interface).